-- a language (or terminology) used to talk about language e.g. irony, hyperbole, alliteration multimodal - multimodal texts are designed to make use of more than one mode of communication e.g. sound, print, images and gestures onomatopoeia - words which sound like what they describe e.g. a brush swishes, a cow moos pace - the speed at which something happens or is done perspective - a way of thinking about something, especially a way of thinking which is influenced by the type of person you are or by your experiences point of view - a particular way of thinking about or judging a situation, e.g. From an economic point of view, the new development will benefit the town greatly.
-Also someone's personal opinion or attitude about something, e.g. I respect your point of view, but I'm not sure I agree with you.
+Meta language - a language (or terminology) used to talk about language, e.g. 量词、把字句。 multimodal - multimodal texts are designed to make use of more than one mode of communication, e.g. sound, print, images and gestures onomatopoeia - words which sound like what they describe, e.g. 汪汪、咩咩 pace - the speed at which something happens or is done pinyin - Chinese Phonetic Alphabets, the alphabets used to transcribe the pronunciation of Chinese characters perspective --a way of thinking about something, especially a way of thinking which is influenced by the type of person you are or by your experiences point of view - a particular way of thinking about or judging a situation.
+Also someone's personal opinion or attitude about something.

-posture - the way you position your body when sitting or standing pull down menus - a list of things a computer program can do.
+Measure word - the word between numerals and nouns in Comtemprory Chinese, e.g. - $\cancel{A}$ $\cancel{\#}$ posture - the way you position your body when sitting or standing pull down menus - a list of things a computer program can do.
 You make a pull-down menu appear on the computer screen by clicking on a special word or icon.